Myanmar’s military is losing ground against coordinated nationwide attacks, buoying opposition hopes

 Both sides claim they have inflicted heavy tolls on the other, though accurate casualty figures are not available.
 Nearly 335,000 civilians have been displaced during the current fighting, bringing the total to more than 2 million displaced nationwide, according to the United Nations.

+In the latest assault, a coalition of militia forces attacked a town in southeastern Kayin state on Friday, blocking the main road to a key border town with Thailand.
+Residents said the military responded with artillery and airstrikes.

-“This is the biggest battlefield challenge that the Myanmar military has faced for decades,” said Richard Horsey, the International Crisis Group’s Myanmar expert.
+“This is the biggest battlefield challenge that the Myanmar military has faced for decades,” Richard Horsey, the International Crisis Group’s Myanmar expert, said of the offensive.

 “And for the regime, this is by far the most difficult moment it’s faced since the early days of the coup.”